DarraghReid/dara-MS1/README.md

 5. Under "Source", click the dropdown named "None" and select "Master Branch".
 6. Click the "Save" button.
 7. Upon page refresh, scroll down and locate the link to the live deployed page.

+## Credits

+### Code
+* As discussed in the Features Section, the code was for the slider in the Home Page was taken from YouTuber [Web Decorator](https://www.youtube.com/watch?v=z74ExMz-cWU) and was heavily edited.
+* The carousel in the About section is based off this [Bootstrap Template](https://getbootstrap.com/docs/4.5/components/carousel/) and is, again, heavily edited.

+### Content
+* All content is was created by the developer.

+### Media
+* All videos and images were created by the developer.

+### Acknowledgements
+I would like to thank my mentor Gurjot Singh for his continuous support throughout the project.
+I would like to thank the slack community for their assistance, particularly Daisy Mc Girr who was always willing to share her wisdom and advice.